Legnica1241/tensorflow/Variational Autoencoder/README.md

-A variational Autoencoder in tf
+A variational Autoencoder in tf .
+Programs part of his book on GANs